Joseph Force Crater: Investigation

-Sally Lou Ritz, June Brice, and Vivian Gordon

-Crater enjoyed the city's nightlife and had been involved with several women.
-In the aftermath of the case, two of the women he had been involved with left town abruptly and a third was murdered.
-Sally Lou Ritz, the showgirl who had dined with Crater the evening that he vanished, left New York in August or September 1930.
-She was found in late September 1930, living in Youngstown, Ohio, with her parents.
-Ritz said that she had left the city suddenly because she had received word that her father was ill.
+Crater enjoyed the city's nightlife; he socialized with many showgirls in addition to his long-term mistress Connie Marcus.
+Two of these women left town abruptly after his disappearance.
+Sally Lou Ritz (real name Sarah Ritzi; 1907/1908–2000) had dined with Crater the evening that he vanished and was also rumored to be his mistress; she left New York in August or September 1930.
+She was found in late September 1930 living in Youngstown, Ohio, with her parents; she said that she had left New York because she had received word that her father was ill.
 She was still being subjected to interviews by police investigating the Crater case in 1937, by which time she was living in Beverly Hills, California.

-Showgirl June Brice had been seen talking to Crater the day before he disappeared.
-A lawyer acting for Crater's wife believed that Brice had been at the center of a scheme to blackmail Crater (thus explaining why he had taken cash out of the bank) and that a gangster boyfriend of Brice had killed the justice.
+June Brice, another showgirl, had been seen talking to Crater the day before he disappeared.
+A lawyer acting for Crater's wife argued that Brice had been at the center of a scheme to blackmail Crater (the reason for the bank withdrawals on the day of his disappearance) and that a gangster boyfriend of Brice had killed the judge.
 Brice disappeared the day that a grand jury was to convene on the case.
 In 1948, she was discovered in a mental hospital.

-Vivian Gordon, a third woman, was involved in high-end prostitution and linked to madam Polly Adler.
-Gordon had liaisons with a large number of influential businesspeople, and was the owner, on paper at least, of a number of properties believed to be fronts for illegal activity.
+Crater's jacket was reportedly found in the apartment of Vivian Gordon.
+She was involved in high-end prostitution and linked to madam Polly Adler.
+Gordon had liaisons with a large number of influential businessmen and was the owner, on paper at least, of a number of properties believed to be fronts for illegal activity.
 She was also seen around town with gangster Jack "Legs" Diamond, with whom Crater was rumored to socialize.
 Crater had known Diamond's former boss, organized crime figure Arnold Rothstein, and had been extremely upset at Rothstein's murder.

-On February 20, 1931, Gordon was angry about a conviction that had resulted in her losing custody of her 16-year-old daughter.
-She met the head of an official inquiry into city government corruption (launched in the wake of Crater's disappearance) and offered to testify about police graft.
+Gordon was angry about a conviction that had resulted in her losing custody of her 16 year-old daughter.
+On February 20, 1931, she met with a lawyer for the Seabury Commission and offered to testify about police graft.
 She was murdered five days later.
 The publicity surrounding Gordon's killing led to the resignation of a policeman whom she had accused of framing her, and the suicide of her daughter.

-Tammany Hall's hold on the city was largely eliminated in the ensuing scandal, as it had already been weakened by Rothstein and the conflict over his former empire.
-The scandal also led to the resignation of Mayor Jimmy Walker.
+The scandal also refocused attention on the corruption investigation, which ultimately led to the resignation of Mayor Jimmy Walker and largely eliminated Tammany Hall's hold on the city, previously weakened by Rothstein and the conflict over his former empire.